 ITRC has the following guidance pertinent to solid waste facility monitoring.
-For a full list of course offerings and dates go to their website.
+Check their website for a full list of course offerings and dates.

 Sampling, analysis and quality assurance/quality control are three major technical considerations for any landfill monitoring program.

-- Quality Assurance Project Plan (QAPP) Checklist (PDF 299K)
+- Quality Assurance Project Plan (QAPP) Checklist (PDF)

-- Guidelines for Sampling, Data Assessment, Determination of Background Conditions, and Use of Statistics (PDF 129K)
+- Guidelines for Sampling, Data Assessment, Determination of Background Conditions, and Use of Statistics (PDF)

-- Guidelines for Data Reporting, Data Averaging, and Treatment of Non-Detect Values (June 2012, PDF 15K)
+- Guidelines for Data Reporting, Data Averaging, and Treatment of Non-Detect Values (PDF)

-- Ground-Water Sampling Guidelines for Superfund and RCRA Project Managers (EPA, PDF 629K)
+- Ground-Water Sampling Guidelines for Superfund and RCRA Project Managers (PDF) (EPA)